jsfakianos/Nothing-Knew/page4.md

 Can you identify why the model is unable to accurately draw the newer image?

 A clue is in the way the model is drawing the rectangles.
 It uses concentric arcs to draw a line.
 So far, it has only learned to draw circles.
 The straight edges and corners are new to the model.
 When given a deeper capacity to improvise, it uses what it has learned creatively, literally.
 It stacks the arcs to give an approximation of a rectangle.
-It also adds another shrinking cricle in near the edge of the rectangle that overlaps with the original circles.
+It also adds another shrinking circle near the proximal edge of the rectangle in a nod to the fact that it knows there is something different there.

 Shall I continue... [add another layer.](./page5.md)